Knowing what to expect immediately after your operation might make it less stressful.

 After a local anaesthetic

 Your nurse gives you any instructions you need to follow before you go.
-They'll tell you who to contact if you have any problems.
+They tell you who to contact if you have any problems.

 After a regional or general anaesthetic

-If you had an injection to numb a larger area of your body (regional anaesthetic) or a general anaesthetic, you go from the operating room to the recovery room.
+You go from the operating room to the recovery room if you had an injection to numb a larger area of your body (regional anaesthetic) or a general anaesthetic.
 You stay in the recovery room until you are well enough to go back to the ward.

-While you are in the recovery area the nurses keep a very close eye on you.
-They check:
+While you are in the recovery area the nurses might regularly check:

 - your blood pressure, pulse and breathing rate

 - your wound for any bleeding

 - that you are comfortable, and any pain is under control